PerfectScrash/ZP-Special-Mods/Readme.md

-## ZP Special Class/Gamemodes
+# ZP Special Class/Gamemodes

-*For Best Working i recommend to use Zombie Plague Special 4.4 or higher version*
+*Special Classes and Game modes for Zombie Plague Special (4.3 or higher)*